Yan Xiangchuang: Club career

+In January 2024, Yan joined another Dalian club Dalian Zhixing in China League One.

+On 19 July 2025, Yan decided to retire from professional football after the home game against Shandong Taishan.

 International career

-Yan Xiangchuang would be called up to the Chinese national team and would make his debut in a friendly against Tajikistan on June 26, 2010 in a 4-0 victory where he would also score in his debut.
+Yan Xiangchuang would be called up to the Chinese national team and would make his debut in a friendly against Tajikistan on 26 June 2010, in a 4–0 victory where he would also score in his debut.